 Pergolas are a beautiful addition to any outdoor space, creating shade and adding in a great focal point.
 Homeowners enhance their pergoals with the use of planters, light fixtures, and outdoor curtains to great effect, creating an ethereal little space that’s intimate yet still practical.
 You can also mix and match by combining a pergola and a trellis to create private spaces with vines creeping all over!

-Wondering how to install pergolas Melbourne in your own outdoor space, or looking for more backyard privacy ideas?
-Our friendly team at Outdoor Impressions would love to help you create the outdoor living solution of your dreams.
-Contact us now!
+Wondering how to install pergolas in Melbourne in your own outdoor space, or looking for more backyard privacy ideas?
+Contact Outdoor Impressions at +61 3 9728 5377 or visit 1/158 Canterbury Rd, Bayswater North VIC 3153, Australia.
+Our friendly team would love to help you create the outdoor living solution of your dreams.